andfadeev/lein-tutorial/README.md

 ## Exploring the `project.clj` file

-The `project.clj` file is the main entry point to manage your application, let's see what we have by default:
+The `project.clj` file is the main configuration file for your project.
+It defines things like the project name, version, dependencies, build instructions, and more.
+Let’s take a look at what Leiningen generates by default:
 ```clojure
 (defproject lein-tutorial "0.1.0-SNAPSHOT"
   :description "FIXME: write description"